vatsa2005/tab/README.md

 ## Props

 - See App.js for the props.
-THE ID PROP IS MANDATORY.
+THE ID PROP IS MANDATORY AND IT MUST BE UNIQUE.